 We're going to limit CEO pay.

-Fascism, folks, privately owned but run by the government.
+Privately owned but run by the government.

 So his promises to rein in the profits of big insurance ring a little hollow.

-I mean, but all you can do here is make sure that they end up with no profit.
+I mean, all you can do here is make sure that they end up with no profit.

 Just give us time.